ColdSauce/psx-useful-links/README.md

 Remember that these links might have a lot of misleading information so take all of them with a grain of salt.
 I have very little knowledge about the PSX.
 I just started and I'm pretty much using this for myself and my friends.
 But I wanted other people to have a chance to see it as well because it might be a bit useful.

+If you would like to contribute, feel free to fork this and send me a PR.

 Anyways, to the links.

 * http://unhaut.x10host.com/psxsdk/